Hiwonder-docs/Jetson-Orin-Nano/source/docs/3_Basic_Operation_Course.md

 ifconfig
 ```

-5. The device "wlan0" in the image below displays the current status of the current development board’s network adapter.
+5. The device "wlan0" in the image below displays the current status of the current development board's network adapter.
 After connecting to the hotspot, the assigned IP address is "192.168.1.102".
 Please record the IP address.

 <img class="common_img" src="../_static/media/chapter_3/section_4/media/image10.png" style="width:500px" />